stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 ```

 Now, here is an interesting thing: The totality checker (activated
-throughout this source file due to the initial `%default total` pragma),
+throughout this source file due to the initial `%default total` pragma)
 accepts the above implementation as being total, although it is
 missing two more cases.
 This works, because Idris
 can figure out on its own, that the other two cases are *impossible*.